Beck-Bjella/Gyges/gyges/README.md

 Contributions welcome!
 If you'd like to contribute, please open a pull request.
 Feedback is greatly appreciated, along with reporting issues or suggesting improvements.

 # Lisence
-This project is licensed under the GPL-3.0 license.
-Please make sure to review and comply with the terms of the license when using or distributing the engine.
+The Gygès library is released under the [GNU General Public License v3.0](https://github.com/Beck-Bjella/Gyges/blob/main/LICENSE).
+Please make sure to review and comply with the terms of the license when using or distributing the library.